Evaluation of the Intel Xeon Phi 7120 and NVIDIA K80 as accelerators for two-dimensional panel codes: Numerical algorithm

 \section{Numerical algorithm}

-Panel methods are a type of boundary element methods and are widely used in fluid dynamics.
+Panel methods are a type of boundary element methods.
 In order to remedy the deficiency of Laplace's equation to describe the airflow over lifting bodies, they are supplemented by the empirically derived Kutta condition.
-This model, in many instances, gives a good description of lifting flow over solid bodies for low speed aerodynamics.
+This model, in many instances, gives a good description of lifting flow over solid bodies for low speed aerodynamics \cite{morgado2016}.
 In the following, we will limit ourselves to two-dimensional flows over wing cross sections (so-called airfoils).

 The geometry of the problem is given by a sequence of points $\boldsymbol{x}_{0},\boldsymbol{x}_{1},\dots,\boldsymbol{x}_{n}\in\mathbb{R}^{2}$ that represent the discretization of an airfoil $\partial\Omega$.
 We assume that $\boldsymbol{x}_{0}$ is located at the trailing edge and that $\boldsymbol{x}_{n}=\boldsymbol{x}_{0}$ holds true.
 This setup is illustrated in Figure \ref{fig:geometry}.